 School of Pharmacy, Faculty of Medicine and Health, The University of Sydney

-Dr Danijela Gnjidic (BSc Hons I PhD MPH) is an NHMRC Dementia Leadership Fellow and Senior Lecturer at the Sydney Pharmacy School, Faculty of Medicine and Health, University of Sydney.
+Associate Professor Danijela Gnjidic is an NHMRC Dementia Leadership Fellow at the School of Pharmacy, Faculty of Medicine and Health, University of Sydney.
 Her research expertise is in clinical and geriatric pharmacology, deprescribing, pharmacoepidemiology, and the quality use of medicines.
-Danijela’s academic track records includes 115 publications, 3-book chapters, and $4M in research funding.

 Professor Carl Kirkpatrick

 Faculty of Pharmacy & Pharmaceutical Sciences, Monash University